Sure Dividend

 Caterpillar’s earnings-per-share during the Great Recession are below:

-While Caterpillar certainly felt the pain from the Great Recession, its earnings rebounded fairly quickly and reclaimed its pre-recession earnings-per-share number in 2011.
+While Caterpillar certainly felt the pain of the Great Recession, its earnings rebounded fairly quickly, and it reclaimed its pre-recession earnings-per-share level in 2011.

 Valuation & Expected Returns

-Caterpillar’s current price-to-earnings ratio is 18.2, based on the 2022 expected EPS of $13.70.
+Caterpillar’s current price-to-earnings ratio is 33.9x, based on the 2026 expected EPS of $22.65.
 This is an elevated valuation level for Caterpillar.
-Since 2012, shares of Caterpillar have traded with an average P/E ratio of about 16.5.
-We believe 15 is a reasonable, fair value estimate for Caterpillar, given its cyclical business and vulnerability to recessions and the current rising rate environment.
+Since 2013, Caterpillar’s shares have traded with an average P/E ratio of about 17x.
+We believe 25x is a reasonable, fair value estimate for Caterpillar, given its cyclical business and vulnerability to recessions and the current rising rate environment.

-The other negative aspect of stocks with elevated valuations is that they also have lower dividend yields.
-As Caterpillar’s share price has risen in the past year, its dividend yield has declined to 1.9%.
-Dividends and earnings-per-share growth (expected at 5% per year) will add to shareholder returns, but the overvaluation of the stock is a hurdle to clear.
+Another negative aspect of stocks with elevated valuations is that they often have lower dividend yields.
+As Caterpillar’s share price has risen in the past year, its dividend yield has declined to 0.8%.
+Dividends and earnings-per-share growth (expected to grow at 16% per year) will add to shareholder returns, but the stock’s overvaluation is a hurdle.

 Final Thoughts

-Caterpillar stock continues its impressive rise, having increased over 17% in the past one year compared to a near 11% decline in the S&P 500 index.
-Results in 2022 are expected to be strong, just as in 2021 where revenue and earnings-per-share surged significantly due to strong demand and increasing commodity prices.
-While the stock is trading above its average PE and our fair value estimate, it is not severely overvalued.
+Caterpillar stock continues its impressive rise, up over 190% in the past year, compared with the S&P 500 index’s gain.
+Results in 2026 are expected to be higher.
+While the stock is trading above its average PE and our fair value estimate, it is severely overvalued.

-Caterpillar has an industry-leading brand and a positive long-term growth outlook, but we feel the stock has simply become overpriced due to the rally since the pandemic lows.
-With a fair expected future return, we rate the stock a hold.
-Investors may be better off wait for a decline in the share price.
+Caterpillar has an industry-leading brand and a positive long-term growth outlook, but we feel the stock has become overpriced amid the rally since the pandemic lows.
+With an expected future return in the low-double digits, we rate the stock a hold.
+Investors may be better off waiting for a decline in the share price.

 Further reading: See analysis on our favorite agriculture stocks.